Kern-Jerome/aws-cloud-projects/s3-static-website/README.md

-# Amazon S3 Static Website Hosting
+# Project: S3 Static Website Hosting

-## Objective
+## Overview

-Deploy a static website using Amazon S3 to understand object storage, access control, and basic cloud security.
+Deployed a static website using Amazon S3, configured for public access, and secured using bucket policies and AWS best practices.

-## Services Used
+## AWS Services Used
 - Amazon S3
+- AWS IAM
-- AWS Identity and Access Management (IAM)
+- AWS Access Management Console

 ## What I Did

-- Created an S3 bucket configured for static website hosting
+Created an S3 bucket configured for static website hosting

-- Uploaded website files and validated public access
+Uploaded HTML and asset files

-- Configured bucket policies and permissions securely
+Configured bucket permissions for public read access

+Applied a bucket policy following least-privilege principles

-- Verified site accessibility via AWS-generated endpoint
+Verified site accessibility using the S3 website endpoint
-- Deleted resources to avoid unnecessary costs

-## Key Concepts Learned
+## Key Concepts Demonstrated

-- Object storage vs traditional file systems
+Object storage vs compute services

+Static website hosting in AWS

+IAM and S3 bucket policies

-- Public access control and security considerations
+Public access controls

-- Shared Responsibility Model
-- Cost management best practices
+Cloud cost-efficient architecture

 ## Outcome

-Successfully hosted a static website using AWS infrastructure and demonstrated secure configuration and cleanup.
+Successfully hosted a publicly accessible static website using S3 with proper access controls and minimal cost.

+## What I Learned

+When to use S3 instead of EC2

+How AWS handles public access securely

+How permissions impact availability and security